 One look at today’s automotive telematics technology and it’s clear how quickly it’s advancing.
-The cumbersome methods of the past, when fleet managers had to make sense of very complex data, have given way to the much more refined telematics systems of today.
+The cumbersome methods of the past, when fleet managers had to make sense of very complex data, have given way to the much more refined idea of a telematics system today.

 The upshot is greater operational efficiency, improved flexibility and all-around better results.
 All of which is putting fleets in a position to get ahead—and stay ahead.

 By now, telematics and video telematics have seen wide adoption.
-And while last year fleets prepared to integrate their telematics technology in a quest for ultimate efficiency, in 2019, fleets with existing telematics are on a quest to expand their telematics technology even more, Riordan said.
+And while previously fleets prepared to integrate their telematics technology in a quest for ultimate efficiency, in 2020, fleets with existing telematics are on a quest to expand their telematics technology even more, Riordan said.

 Still under pressure to maximize productivity and retain drivers, skilled fleet management professionals continue to be on a quest to simplify their world, Riordan said, whether through multiple telematics applications from a single provider or a handful of them.

 “We’re fully vested in combining video with many inputs and systems to create solutions for business problems,” Riordan said.
 “That’s the whole basis of certain video telematics programs—integrating more cameras, more engine and body signal data, and cloud-to-cloud system connections, then using them to create safety and operational solutions for clients.”

 As for software, telematics providers are focusing on simplicity wherever they can, working on “making this mass of information simple to digest and take action on,” Riordan said.

 2. Mass adoption of video telematics is gaining even more momentum.

 David Riordan, Lytx’s EVP and chief client officer.
 Credit: Alex Jensen